nilovelez/apsc-crop/README.md

 # APS-C Crop Calculator

-A WordPress plugin that provides a simple calculator to convert focal length and aperture values based on different crop factors.
+A simple WordPress plugin that calculates equivalent focal lengths and apertures based on crop factors for photographic lenses.

 ## Description

-The APS-C Crop Calculator allows photographers to easily convert lens specifications between different sensor sizes.
-It's particularly useful when comparing lenses across different camera systems or when trying to understand the equivalent field of view and depth of field of a lens on a different format.
+The APS-C Crop Calculator is a lightweight WordPress plugin that helps photographers understand how their lenses will perform on different sensor sizes.
+It calculates the equivalent focal length and aperture values when using lenses on cameras with different crop factors.

 ### Features

-- Calculate equivalent focal length and aperture values
+- Real-time calculation of equivalent focal lengths and apertures
-- Support for multiple sensor formats:
+- Support for various crop factors (APS-C, Micro 4/3, 1-inch, etc.)
-  - 1/2.5" (6.0x crop)
-  - 1/2.3" (5.64x crop)
-  - 1/1.7" (4.55x crop)
-  - 2/3" (4.50x crop)
-  - 1" (2.70x crop)
-  - Micro 4/3 (2x crop)
-  - APS-C (1.5x crop)
-  - APS-C (Canon) (1.62x crop)
-  - APS-C (Sony) (1.53x crop)
-  - Half-frame (1.44x crop)
-  - APS-H (1.29x crop)
-- Simple and intuitive interface
-- Fully responsive design
+- Clean and responsive design
-- Internationalization ready
+- No jQuery dependency
+- Optimized performance (scripts and styles only load when needed)

 ## Installation